miyako/4D-AIKit/README.md

 |DeepSeek R1|⚠️|
 |Cogito 671B v2|⚠️

+> ![WARNING]
+> These models are technically open weight but too large to run on any consumer equipment.
+You need a cloud provider.

 ### Phi

 **Phi** is an open weight model developed by Microsoft.
 The model is hosted by multiple providers including ~~[Fireworks AI](https://fireworks.ai)~~, ~~[Together AI](https://www.together.ai)~~, and [Microsoft Foundry](https://azure.microsoft.com/en-us).